HuyVu0508/kinect-rehabilitation/README.md

     <em>User interface.</em>
 </p>

-For more detailed information, please look at the thesis.pdf file included in this repository.
+For more detailed information, please look at the thesis.pdf (in Vietnamese) file included in this repository.